 If you can identify that you are in a codependent relationship.
 Well done.
 Now it’s time for some self-help and therapy.
 If you are in a DV relationship please seek help as I stated above.

 Please seek therapy immediately – we can help you with this.

-I would also recommend attending a 12 step group for family and friends such as Al-anon, Gam-anon, Codependency anonymous, Adult children of Alcoholics etc. These organisation are a great support for families and friends.
+I would also recommend attending a 12 step group for family and friends such as Al-anon, Gam-anon, Codependency anonymous, Adult Children of Alcoholics etc. These organisations are a great support for families and friends.
 They offer a great program with help, love and friendship.